genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to map high-throughput bisulfite sequencing (BS) reads at the level of the whole genome.
-To calculate

 .. image:: images/bisulfite_seq_mapping_app_page.png

 Let’s talk a bit about various settings:

-1. **Number of mismatches** option lets you set the maximum number of allowed mismatches per read.
+1. The **Number of mismatches** option lets you set the maximum number of allowed mismatches per read.
 Changing this number you can affect application runtime and percentage of mapped reads.
 There is an increase in the percentage of mapped reads and in the application runtime when increasing